Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

     a cog which logs command invocation errors could choose to ignore this but a cog which takes actions based on messages should not.

-- Respect settings when treating non command messages as commands.
+- Respect settings when treating non-command messages as commands.
 - Handle user data responsibly

   - Don't do unexpected things with user data.